6 Further WCM delusions

 6.11 Scores have limited interpretative possibilities

-Doesn’t that rather remain to be seen?
+What can be expressive is hard to assess with only 120 years of recorded evidence.
+And therefore how limited are the possibilities for ‘interpreting’ scores remains to be seen.
 Have we heard sufficiently varied performances to come to any kind of judgement about it?
-120+ years of recordings offer astonishing differences, especially from musicians born before around 1870 whose practices to us seem bizarrely free.
+Recordings offer astonishing differences, especially from musicians born before around 1870 whose practices to us seem bizarrely free.
 Performance became more homogenous once recordings became widespread, promoting norms; and our sense of what’s possible is very much influenced by the results.
 On the one hand we have access to far more performances than ever before, leading us to suppose we’ve heard everything now; on the other, they’re more and more alike.
 So I don’t think current experience is any kind of guide to what might be possible with these same scores.

 That’s the practical case.
 The theoretical case depends, as usual, on the work concept.
 The work is by definition something with integrity, designed, created, separate from other works.
 There must be things it cannot be, which is why analytical philosophers have spent so much ink on the imaginary case (such a thing doesn’t exist in this homogenous performance culture, obviously) of a performance that is so different that it’s no longer of the work but of something else: though for Nelson Goodman all that takes is a single changed note.
 But without the work concept (and I think we’re beginning to see why we must do without it) we’ll find that we can get by very well without this sort of unrealistic boundary-drawing around whatever it is that someone with authority wants the work to be.